gruntwork-io/terragrunt-infrastructure-catalog-example/examples/tofu/ec2-asg-service/README.md

 # ASG with ALB Example

-This is an example of how to use the [asg-alb-service module](/modules/asg-alb-service).
+This is an example of how to use the [ec2-asg-service module](/modules/ec2-asg-service).

 ## Quick start